 “Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions”

 Why this extract in particular?
-Perhaps because its sentiment was particularly fitting for the circumstances.
+Perhaps because its sentiment was particularly fitting for the circumstances in which it was used.

-The late historian Gerald Howson described how the test was typically applied in court:
+The historian Gerald Howson described how the test was typically applied in court:

 “…when a man was pronounced guilty of a capital felony, the judge asked him ‘Have you anything to say why the sentence of the Court should not be passed upon you?’ at which the prisoner would ‘seek the Book’ – that is, plead Benefit of Clergy.
 He was then given a Bible and told to read verse I of Psalm 51… The judge asked ‘Legit aut non legit?’ (‘Does he read or not?’), the Chaplain would reply ‘Legit ut clericus’ (‘He reads like a clerk’), and the prisoner was whipped or fined instead of hanged.”
 (4)